Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 LEN

-Lennar promoted Jim Parker to chief operating officer and David Grove to executive vice president, homebuilding, effective immediately, elevating two longtime area presidents into top operating roles.
+Lennar Corporation named Jim Parker chief operating officer and David Grove executive vice president, homebuilding, effective immediately.

-Grove led the San Antonio division for more than 10 years, then oversaw Austin and San Antonio before moving to Dallas in 2017 as division president of the Dallas-Fort Worth division.
-He became regional president for Texas in 2022 before taking on the area president role.
+Grove also has 30 years of industry experience, but his career has been entirely with Lennar.
+He joined in 1999 as a construction area manager in Austin, became division president in 2004, led the San Antonio division for more than a decade, oversaw Austin and San Antonio, then moved to Dallas in 2017 as division president of Dallas-Fort Worth.
+He was named regional president for Texas in 2022 before becoming area president.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.